Master of Science in Threat and Response Management

 Millie Rey provides writing support for graduate students in the Master of Science in Threat and Response Management and Master of Science in Analytics programs, in addition to the liberal arts programs at the College of the University of Chicago.
 She is a writing consultant for industry and academic clients including: Lincoln International (a middle market investment banking firm) and the Institute for Clinical Social Work.
 Previously, she has worked with the Chicago Public Schools, private K-8 schools, the Illinois Technology Development Association (now known as the Illinois Technology Association), and the Chicago School of Professional Psychology.
 She has published peer-reviewed and popular press articles and has presented at numerous conferences in sociology.
 Millie researches topics related to the professions, power, organizations and professional education.
 She is currently ABD in sociology with the dissertation in progress.

 Senior Advisor, Cambridge Global

-Before joining President Obama’s Administration, Phil served as counsel to the U.S. House of Representatives Committee on House Administration, led then-Senator Obama’s 2008 field campaign in northern Michigan, and served in the General Counsel’s office at the New York City Board of Elections.
+Before joining the Obama administration, Stupak served as counsel to the US House of Representatives Committee on House Administration, led then-Senator Obama’s 2008 field campaign in northern Michigan, and served in the general counsel’s office at the New York City Board of Elections.

 He has a BA from the University of California, Berkeley and a JD from the University of Richmond.